 7. Retire Young Retire Rich

 If you don’t plan on working hard all your life… this book is for you.
 If you’re ready to retire (or want to retire early enough to enjoy your retirement years) you can learn from Robert’s story of how he and his wife Kim started with nothing and ‘retired’—financially free—in less than 10 years.
-This book makes the case for how a context shift in the way we think about money and investing allows us to see opportunities others miss and create the life you deserve.
+Rich Dad’s Retire Young, Retire rich makes the case for how a context shift in the way we think about money and investing allows us to see opportunities others miss and create the life you deserve.

 8.Rich Dad’s Who Took My Money?